matijakolaric-com/django-music-publisher/docs/introduction.rst

 Data for selected works can be exported as *JSON* (complete) or *CSV* (basic).
 Importing basic data about works from *CSV* files is supported.

-Incoming *royalty statements* in *CSV* format can be processed and augmented with all data required for outgoing statements.
+Incoming *royalty statements* in *CSV* format can be processed and augmented with data required for outgoing statements.

 Limitations
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++